swilgosz/hanamimastery/data/episodes/15-dependency-injection-god-level-part-2.md

 ## Slim down your classes with dry-auto_inject!

 There is a gem that allows exactly for that.
-It's *dry-auto_inject*, one of the first DRY libraries written by [[Peter Solnica]].
+It's *dry-auto_inject*, one of the first DRY libraries written by [Peter Solnica](https://github.com/solnic), [Tim Riley](https://github.com/timriley) and [Nikita Shilnikov](https://github.com/flash-gordon).
 What it does, is allowing you to automatically create attr_readers in your classes and override initialize methods, removing tons of code you'd need to write without it.

 With this little gem we can now simplify our registration file by automatically resolving all dependencies!